 Maybe you’re happy where you live but wish it had more land.
 Consider buying land close by.
 If you’re willing to hop in the car and go, you can raise and grow all your food down the road.

 But I’m not done talking about your own current situation.
 You may think your space is too small.
 You may think your home isn’t cut out for providing food to your family but I would like to challenge you to dig deep and be honest with yourself.
 Your current situation is likely capable of more than you are giving it credit for.
 When I lived in Hawaii, I noticed how small everyones property was.
 So many apartments and homes with small yards.
 Their balconies were overflowing with plants.
 Many of them were edible some even had cages with quail or rabbits.
 You don’t need a huge plot of land to grow your own food!
 Balcony gardens can still rock.
 Look into hydroponics indoors and micro greens!
+Have an HOA?
+Quail could be the answer.
+Go to Pinterest and look for ideas on how to “hide” veggie plants in your landscaping if your HOA prohibits vegetable gardens (and then petition your neighbors to help change that ridiculous policy).
+Also, many medicinal herbs are beautiful and would fit in those flower beds nicely.

 Someone recently gave me some advice.